Josh2609/portfolio/projects/covid-update-bot/covid-update-bot.md

 ---
-title: "joshcorps.com - Personal portfolio"
+title: "COVID-Update-Bot - A bot to post the DHSC daily update to reddit"
 date: "2020-06-23"
 featuredImage: "./cover.jpg"
-path: "joshcorps-com"
+path: "/projects/covid-update-bot/covid-update-bot.md"
-excerpt: "asyaysyays"
 ---

 Do Pandas eat bananas?
 Check out this short video that shows that yes! pandas do seem to really enjoy bananas!